Immigration Court Process, Including Appeals and Deportation Orders

 Here are the general steps of the immigration court process:

-U.S. government officials should give you a Notice to Appear (“NTA”).
+1. U.S. government officials should give you a Notice to Appear (“NTA”).
 It is a good idea to check that your information on your NTA is correct.
 Keep it in a safe place.

-Review the requirements for asylum and if you decide to apply for asylum, submit your asylum application (Form I-589) to the immigration court and the government attorney.
+3. The first hearing in immigration court is called a “master calendar hearing” and is usually very short.
+You may have more than one master calendar hearing.
+Starting in May 2025, many immigrants are being detained when they attend their master calendar hearings.
+If your case in immigration court continues and you decide to apply for asylum, submit your asylum application to the immigration court and the government lawyer.
 It is a good idea to ask the immigration court to stamp the date on an extra copy of your asylum application to save for your records, although this is not required.
-Generally, you must submit your asylum application within one year of arriving in the United States but there are some exceptions.
+Generally, you must submit your asylum application within one year of arriving in the United States but there are exceptions.

-If necessary, USCIS will mail you a notice for a biometrics appointment to collect your fingerprints.
+4. If necessary, USCIS will mail you a notice for a biometrics appointment to collect your fingerprints.
 Take your notice to your biometrics appointment.
 Most asylum seekers in immigration court are not required to have a biometrics appointment.

-You can apply for a work permit.
+5. You can apply for a work permit.
 Asylum seekers can apply for a work permit 150 days after they submit their asylum applications.

-Go to your individual hearing and present your asylum case.
+8. Go to your individual hearing and present your asylum case.

 How long does the immigration court process take?